rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 ### Remove the Filter
 20-30 seconds before C2, remove the filter and set it in the place where you know where it is.  **DON'T FORGET TO REMOVE THE FILTER!**  Your brain is likely to break as you behold what's happening in the sky and around you and consider in awe the movement of celestial bodies spanning millions of miles to make this all happen, so do everything you can to help remind yourself to take the filter off.
 If you forget, you'll have no images of the best part of the eclipse and you'll waste time wondering why your camera isn't working.

-### Bailey's Beads
+### Baily's Beads
-Once your filter is off, start your Bailey's Beads burst.
+Once your filter is off, start your Baily's Beads burst.
 You should know how long you can shoot whatever burst rate you've got set up (optimally set a burst speed your camera can sustain indefinitely) and time your burst so that you can sustain it up until the moment of C2, when the last bead disappears.
 You are now officially in totality.
 People around you will be cheering.
 You may be cheering.

 ### Chromoshpere and Prominences
 Switch to your chomosphere and prominences custom mode and start shooting.
-If you don't have a custom mode for this, iterate on bumping up the exposure 2/3 stop and firing a burst until you're a few stops brighter than you were for Bailey's Beads.
+If you don't have a custom mode for this, iterate on bumping up the exposure 2/3 stop and firing a burst until you're a few stops brighter than you were for Baily's Beads.
 Once you've done this or run through a few bracketed sequences, if you have a pair of binoculars this is an interesting time to take a look.

 ### Corona
 Now switch your mode dial your custom mode for the corona.
 Shoot through the bracketed exposure sequences you've planned and practiced.
 Once you're done, step back from your camera and enjoy totality with your own two eyes, marveling at what's likley the most incredible sight you've ever seen.
 Be listening to the timing app for "Maximum Eclipse"  When you hear this, totality is half over.
 If you're still messing with photography, this is probably a good final point to cut yourself off.